speguero/powerpkg/README.md

 ![Header](/readme/header.gif)

 A monolithic Windows package deployment script with an emphasis on simplicity, maintainability, and standardization.
+Specify what executables to invoke, and how to invoke them, inside a mere configuration file. powerpkg will process it and take care of the rest.

-Written in PowerShell.
+Proudly written in PowerShell.

 ## Section
 1. [Requirement](#requirement)